Laxman Pai

 Laxman Pai (21 January 1926 – 14 March 2021) was an Indian artist and painter.
 He was a principal of the Goa College of Art, a post he held from 1977 to 1987.
 Pai was a recipient of several awards including India's third highest civilian honour of Padma Bhushan, awarded by the Government of India.

 Early life

 Pai was born in a Gaud Saraswat Brahmin family in Margão, Portuguese Goa, on 21 January 1926.
+His native family name was Pai Fondekar, also known as Sambari.
+He received his primary education at Damodar Vidyalaya and also completed the second grade in Portuguese at the Government School in Margao, before completing his matriculation at New Era High School.

-His tryst with art was at his uncle's Ramnath Mauzo's Mauzo Photo Studio in Margao, where he used to touch up the black and white photographs with paint.
+His tryst with art began at his uncle Ramnath Mauzo's Mauzo Photo Studio in Margao at the age of 12 or 13, where he used to touch up black and white photographs with paint.
 In the 1940s, he was actively involved in the Goa liberation movement for which he was arrested thrice by the Portuguese colonials.
-He was beaten by the Portuguese police after being arrested and for this reason, his parents sent him to the city of Bombay where he studied at the Sir J. J. School of Art in Mumbai from 1943 to 1947.
+He was beaten by the Portuguese police after being arrested.
+Following his matriculation, at the instigation of his uncle and the painter Dinanath Dalal, his parents sent him to the city of Bombay.
+There he studied at the Sir J. J. School of Art in Mumbai from 1943 to 1947.
 He was awarded the Mayo Medal in 1947.
 Pai offered a satyagraha outside the Margao Police Station in 1946.